apache/calcite/site/README.md

 in a release.

-The building and publishing of the website is completely automated using Github actions, so you should simply commit your changes to master.
+The building and publishing of the website is completely automated using Github actions, so you should simply commit your changes to main.
 If you are committing a change to the website that needs to be published immediately, the Github action uses these [rules](../.github/workflows/publish-non-release-website-updates.yml#L7).

 # Previewing the website locally